 But which should you choose?
 For the marginal price difference, I would HIGHLY suggest the Creality Ender 3 Pro.
 It really revolves around a number of issues but the most important is the price.
-Can you justify the extra 30 to 50 dollars for the Ender 3 Pro over the Ender 3?
+Can you justify the extra cost for the Ender 3 Pro over the Ender 3?

 Let’s see why looking specifically at these three points.